bshroats5/Monopoly/README.md

 The third question was if I am unavailable then what color sets should I go after or to try and collect to give my self the best chance to win.

+# Results

+What I learned was out of 60,000 rolls of dice that Jail was the most landed on space.
+It makes sense because there are many ways to land on that space vs the other properties only have 1 or 2 ways to land on them.
+I had always thought that the Orange properties were the best properties and the data confirmed that hypothesis.
+All three orange properties appear in the top 12 in the most landed on properties.
+The railroads also are great properties to invest in as they are among the most landed on properties.

+The Utilities are not great properties to land on as they are not landed on as often.
+Surprisingly, the Chance Cards and COmmunity Chests cards are not landed on often.
+One result that surprised me was the Income Tax and Luxury Tax not being landed on.
+That confirms my life analysis of just constantly having bad luck as I am always landing on those penalties.

 # Sources

 Data World